-- 1. Check reserve parachute pin is in and handle secure

-- 2. Helmet on and fastened

-- 3. All harness buckles closed check leg-loops again

-- 4. Karabiners and maillons tight

-- 5. Accelerator system connected

-- 6. Holding the A risers and your brake handles correctly

-- 7. Leading edge open

-- 8. Aligned in the middle of the wing and directly into wind

-- 9. Airspace and visibility clear
+- 1. Check reserve parachute pin is in and handle secure - 2.
+Helmet on and fastened - 3.
+All harness buckles closed check leg-loops again - 4.
+Risers connected to the harness correctly with carabiners and maillons tight - 5.
+Accelerator system connected - 6.
+Holding the A risers and your brake handles correctly - 7.
+Leading edge open - 8.
+Aligned in the middle of the wing and directly into wind - 9.
+Airspace and visibility clear